 - Sleeping with your head elevated to avoid acid reflux

-Skin and Internal Organs
+Skin & Internal Organs

 - Corticosteroids